Bio-Prime/documentation/docs/index.md

 ## Sorting Primer Data

-Primers can be sorted based on certain traits by clicking on the "View columns" button on the top right and checking off the boxes with desired traits, then clicking the name of the trait on top of each column to sort them based on ascending order and double clicking for the descending order.
+Primers can be sorted based on certain traits by clicking on the "View columns" button on the top right and checking off the boxes with desired traits, then clicking on the name of the trait on top of each column to sort them based on ascending order and double clicking for the descending order.

 ![sort2](./sort2.png)